ECU-Sensing/piton/README.md

 # PITON - Platform for IoT Open Networks

-Welcome to the GitHub repository for PITON, the cutting-edge IoT platform designed with convenience, efficiency, and mobility in mind.
+Welcome to the GitHub repository for the PITON site, the cutting-edge IoT platform designed with convenience, efficiency, and mobility in mind.

 ## 🚀 Overview